aitshuber/hopecc/_posts/NWD/2024-03-07-you-can-be-happy-finding-happiness-in-god-s-plan.md

 ### **Unpacking the Message of Romans 12:12**

-The words&nbsp;*rejoice in hope, patient in tribulation, and continuing steadfastly in prayer*, provide a triad of spiritual practices that offer strength in the difficulties you face.
+The words *rejoice in hope, patient in tribulation, and continuing steadfastly in prayer*, provide a triad of spiritual practices that offer strength in the difficulties you face.
 As you engage in a Romans 12 reflection, each element uncovers a layer of divine wisdom.
 Joy is found in the buoyant anticipation of what God has promised—in hope, your spirit soars above the transient woes of daily life.

 ### **Finding Strength in Difficult Times**